 Integrations

-Pull content from Slack, Notion, Linear, Jira, Confluence, and Google Docs into your documentation.
+Pull content from Slack, Notion, Linear, Jira, Confluence, GitLab, Google Drive, and PostHog into your documentation.

 Reference external content directly in your prompts.
 Instead of copying and pasting, mention a Slack thread, Notion page, or ticket ID, and the agent pulls the content automatically.